gabrielchiarel/FilmesAPI/README.md

 # FilmesAPI
- .NET 6, EF and MYSQL
+ .NET 6, EF and MYSQL and user-secrets